arresteddevops/ado-hugo/README.md

 ## Guests
 Guest files are now Markdown files that live in `content/guest`.
 Use the command `hugo new guest` to create a new guest, using first initial, last name, i.e., `hugo new guest/mbluth.md`.

+For full documentation of all the possible fields in a Guest page, see https://github.com/mattstratton/castanet/blob/master/REFERENCE.md#guest-pages

 ## Show Notes

 When writing show notes, here are a few things to consider: